RRoggia/DesignPatterns/README.md

 ### Facade
 * Provides an unique and simplified interface to several resources of a subsystem.
-* It can provide an default behavior, making it better to most of the clients that can use the default implementation.
-For more specific scenarios, client application can still access the subsystem classes.
+* `Facade` can provide an default behavior, making it better to most of the clients that can use the default implementation.
+For more specific scenarios, client application can still access the `SubsystemClass`.
-* Decouples client application and subsystems classes.
-Because, the facade is the entry point of the subsystem, it isolates the client code from the subsystem classes.
+* Decouples client application from the and `SubsystemClass`.
+Because, the `Facade` is the entry point of the subsystem, it isolates the client code from the `SubsystemClass`.
 Loose couple and less classes to the client application to know about, making it easier to use.
-* The `Facade` delegates the work to the subsystem classes.
-It might be required some mapping between the `Facade `interface and the subsystems classes.
+* The `Facade` delegates the work to the `SubsystemClass`.
+It might be required some mapping between the `Facade `interface and the `SubsystemClass`.

 [Facade Implementation](https://github.com/RRoggia/DesignPatterns/tree/master/src/com/rroggia/facade)